AlexanderHott/rocksdb-memtable-switching/workload-gen/README.md

 - [ ] warnings about keyspace and how picking a small space could lead to lots of failed generation of empty point queries

+- [ ] create some sort of workload planner (similar to a query planner) that chooses the correct data structure to use based on the combinations of operations
+  - e.g. for empty point queries: deletes ? hash_set : bloom_filter.
+To check inclusion

 ### Extra Data structures

 At a minimum, we need a `Vec<Option<Box[u8]>>` holding valid keys.